-Let’s start with a quick look at the iOS 10.3.3 update’s performance on five popular iPhone variants and several versions of Apple’s iPad.
+Let’s start with a quick look at the iOS 10.3.3 update’s performance on one of the device’s that was left out of the iOS 11 release.

 iOS 10.3.3 Review

 Before we get into our some initial thoughts about iOS 10.3.3’s performance, we want to share a few notes about the installation process with those of you installing iOS 10.3.3 for the first time.

 If you’re coming from an older iOS update, your update could take a little longer to install due to the iOS updates you missed.
 Their features and fixes will be baked into your version of iOS 10.3.3.

-So far, the iOS 10.3.3 update is treating the our iPhone and iPad models well.
+The iOS 10.3.3 update is treating our iPhone 5 pretty well.
 We haven’t noticed any weird battery drain or any issues with connectivity.

 We’ve tested the device with Bluetooth headsets and speakers and we were able to get strong, solid connections.
 We’ve also tested the iOS 10.3.3 update with a couple of different routers (including eero) and we haven’t noticed anything out of the ordinary.
 LTE and 4G data connections from AT&T are reliable as well.

 We haven’t stumbled upon any experience-breaking bugs (random reboots, extreme lag) though Chrome has crashed a few times on the iPhone 5.

 If you need additional feedback about iOS 10.3.3 and its changes, take a look at our reasons to, and not to, install the iOS 10.3.3 update.

 iOS 10.3.3 Problems

 The iOS 10.3.3 update went through an extensive beta process but problems made it into the final release.

 iPhone and iPad users are complaining about wonky battery life, app crashes, Bluetooth issues, installation problems, random reboots, and lag.
 Again, the update is mostly stable on our iPhones and iPads.

 Apple’s no longer signing off on iOS 10.3.2 which means you can’t drop back down to it if your device starts to struggle on iOS 10.3.3.
 This is a permanent change.

 iOS 10.3.3 Update: What’s New